Arcady1/Avito-tech-internship/README.md

 Start the MySQL script from `/init_db/tests.sql` file to generate the test schema and tables.

-Connect to MySQL and run `/tests/setup_tests_db/testing_db_generator.sql` script to create a test schema and tables.

 Start tests without coverage:
 ```shell
 $ python -m pytest